Spire Motorsports: Truck No. 77 History

-In 2023, Spire fielded the No. 77 Chevrolet Silverado for Derek Kraus at season finale at Phoenix.
+In 2023, Spire fielded the No. 77 Chevrolet Silverado for Derek Kraus at the season finale at Phoenix.

 In 2024, the No. 77 was driven full-time by Chase Purdy.

 On January 23, 2025, it was announced that Andrés Pérez de Lara will drive the No. 77 full-time.
 Pérez departed the organization midway through the season.
 Corey LaJoie, who was scheduled to drive the last eight races of the season in the No. 07 for Spire, instead moved to the No. 77 due to the departure of Pérez and the shutdown of No. 07 after Watkins Glen.

+On January 29, 2026, it was announced that Carson Hocevar would run the season opening race at Daytona in the No. 77 truck with sponsorship from IKEA and Best Buy.
+After signing a five-year contract extension with the team, it was also announced Hocevar would drive in 13 NASCAR Craftsman Truck Series races in 2026.
+Former IndyCar driver James Hinchcliffe would make his NASCAR Craftsman Truck Series debut at St. Petersburg in the No. 77 truck.
+Connor Zilisch would drive the No. 77 at Charlotte.
+Jesse Love would drive the No. 77 at Nashville.
+Trackhouse Racing owner Justin Marks would drive the No. 77 at San Diego.
+Parker Kligerman drove the No. 77 at Lime Rock Park.
+Nick Sanchez will drive the No. 77 at IRP.
+On July 30, it was announced that Tristan McKee will make his debut in the NASCAR Craftsman Truck Series at Richmond, driving the No. 77 truck.
+Aditionally, he will drive the No. 77 at New Hampshire, Bristol, Phoenix, and Martinsville.